 What is a Traffic Violation?

 Traffic violations occur when drivers violate laws that regulate vehicle operation on streets and highways.
-More than 90% of Americans over age 16 are licensed to drive, often with more than one vehicle registered per name.
+These violations are quite common.
+More than 90% of Americans over age 16 are licensed to drive, and many have more than one vehicle registered to their names.

 Traffic Tickets and Strict Liability

-The majority of traffic tickets are issued for "strict-liability" offenses.
+The majority of traffic tickets are for "strict-liability" offenses.
 This means that no particular criminal intent is required to convict a person of the offense.
-The only proof needed is that the person did commit the prohibited act.
-Strict-liability traffic offenses typically include such offenses as:
+The only proof authorities need to present is that the accused person committed the prohibited act.
+The driver's intent or state of mind is not relevant to the inquiry, so 'accidentally' speeding, for example, is still an offense.
+Strict-liability traffic offenses typically include the following driving violations:

 - Failure to yield

 - Driving a car at night without headlights

 - Driving with expired inspection or registration stickers